azariak/TutorFlowAI/README.md

 - Allow user to save their current workspace
 - Landing page?
 More branding?
 - Limit input character amount for messages, settings
-- Fix license data authors
+- Switch license data authors to repo links
 - Fix emoji brightness on modals
 - Suggestions must be removed or move up when image embedded